gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 identifying the new DTLS connection.
 Race condition will be solved by means of DTLS protocol.

-# PMTU Considerations
+# PMTU Discovery Considerations

-Due to DTLS, the maximum PMTU for SCTP is set to 2<sup>14</sup>.
+If PMTU Discovery is enabled in the SCTP Host,

-DTLS implementing Record Size Limits management by means of {{RFC8449}}
+DTLS in SCTP will let SCTP dealing with PMTU Discovery whereas DTLS will not influence it.
-will possibly further limit the DTLS record size, in such case DTLS SHALL inform SCTP Host about.
+SCTP will use  2<sup>14</sup> as maximum PMTU when running PMTUD, whereas DTLS will be set for a PMTU equal to  2<sup>14</sup> and PMTUD in DTLS will be disabled.

 # Security Considerations